seanreed1111/sql-recipes/recipes.md

 The analytic function(s) are then processed, providing the results you’ve seen.
 Our recipe uses the LAG function to compare the current row of results with a preceding row.
 The general format is the best way to understand LAG, and has the following form. lag (column or expression, preceding row offset, default for first row)

 The column or expression is mostly self-explanatory, as this is the table data or computed result over which you want LAG to operate.
 The preceding row offset portion indicates the relative row prior to the current row the LAG should act against.
 In our case, the value ‘1’ means the row that is one row before the current row.
 The default for LAG indicates what value to use as a precedent for the first row, as there is no row zero in a table or result.
 We’ve chosen the arbitrary date of 01-JUN-1987 as a notional date on which the organization was founded.
 You could use any date, date calculation, or date-returning function here.
-Oracle will supply a NULL value if you don’t specify the first row’s precedent value.
+SQL will supply a NULL value if you don’t specify the first row’s precedent value.
 The OVER analytic clause then dictates the order of data against which to apply the analytic function, and any partitioning of the data into windows or subsets (not shown in this recipe).
 Astute readers will realize that this means our recipe could have included a general ORDER BY clause that sorted the data for presentation in a different order FROM the HIRE_DATE ordering used for the LAG function.
 This gives you the most flexibility to handle general ordering and analytic lag and lead in different ways for the same statement.
 We’ll show an example of this later in this chapter.
 And remember, you should never rely on the implicit sorting that analytic functions use.
 This can and will change in the future, so you are best advised to always include ORDER BY for sorting WHEREver explicitly required.
 The LEAD function works in a nearly identical fashion to LAG, but instead tracks following rows rather than preceding ones.
 We could rewrite our recipe to show hires along with the HIRE_DATE of the next employee, and a similar elapsed-time window BETWEEN their employment dates, as in this SELECT statement.